Schefflera-Arboricola/Grocery-Store-Site/README.md

 6. Can view similar products of a given product based on product description
 7. Can give ratings and reviews to products
 8. Can make online payments and receive OTPs for confirmation of delivery
-9. Receives daily email reminders and monthly reports
+9. Receives daily email reminders and monthly reports based on their activity
 10. Can choose whether to receive pdf or text monthly reports via email

 ### Admin :